 DAN 158: TAP DANCE (P2)

 Instruction and practice in basic tap technique and musicality.
 Students will learn foundational tap sounds, rhythms, time steps and combinations, and will develop a general understanding of the history of tap dance.
-Credits: 0.5 one year of ballet instruction after age 10, DAN/PHE 144, or permission of instructor.

 DAN 217: INTERMEDIATE BALLET (P2)